JordanWilk95/calc-test/README.md

 - For the isNaN section of the function this was done to make sure that any string that wasn't caught by the pound or p logic was thrown as an error.
 This then prompts the user to enter a valid input.

+## Testing
+The tests I have implemented are the 4, 85, £1.97p and an invalid input, I believe all tests would run as expected.

 ### Improvements
 - The first improvement that comes to mind would be to change the result to appear dynamically using a fetch request.
 Rather than the user submitting a form and being redirected.
 This would allow the user to make multiple queries in a row with having to go back.